Daily Habits for Teens to Start in the New Year

 While you can’t control when school starts, you can try to minimize the damage.
 Create a bedtime and stick to it.
-Limit use of screens before bed.
+Limit the use of screens before bed.
 Keep your phone away from your bed, preferably in another room.
 If your phone is your alarm, it’s time to invest in an actual alarm clock.
 You can get one for less than $10 at Target or Wal-Mart.

 You know that exercise is good for the body.
 But did you know that exercise is also good for the mind?
 According to Harvard Medical School, regular exercise can improve memory and thinking skills.
 In other words, exercise can make you a better student.
-Movement can also reduce stress improve your mental health.
+Movement can also reduce stress and improve your mental health.
 So many benefits!

 Schedule regular exercise in your daily routine.
 It’s doesn’t have to be hours, either.
-Fifteen minutes here and 20 minutes up.
+Fifteen minutes here and 20 minutes there add up.
 Park farther away, so you have to walk more.
 Take the stairs instead of the elevator.